vishvAsa/kalpAntaram/kANe/v4/0/Chronological_Table.md

 commentary on Yajñavalkya-smrti 1080 A. D.-1110 A. D. Govindarāja, a commentator of Manusmrti 1100-1130 A. D.-Laksmīdhara, the author of a vast digest on

-Dharmasastra called Kalpataru or Krtyakalpataru 1100-1150 A. D.-Jimütavāhana, author of the Dāyabhāga, Kāla
+Dharmasastra called Kalpataru or Krtyakalpataru 1100-1150 A. D.-Jimūtavāhana, author of the Dāyabhāga, Kāla

 viveka and Vyavahāramātrkā.
 1100-1150 A. D. Bhavadevabhatta, author of Prāyaścitta-prakarana